Skip to main content

 Conversely, transdermal estrogen, applied as a patch, gel, or cream to the skin, bypasses this first-pass hepatic metabolism.
 It is absorbed directly into the bloodstream through the capillaries in the skin, circulating throughout the body before reaching the liver.
 This difference in delivery route leads to distinct metabolic consequences, as the liver’s initial exposure to high concentrations of estrogen is either direct and substantial (oral) or indirect and gradual (transdermal).

-The liver’s processing of can alter the production of various proteins and substances.
+The liver’s processing of oral estrogen can alter the production of various proteins and substances.
 These alterations extend beyond simple hormone levels, affecting a spectrum of metabolic markers that influence overall health.
 The body’s internal messaging system, orchestrated by hormones, relies on precise signaling.
 Any disruption at the processing level can ripple through multiple physiological systems, affecting everything from blood clotting potential to lipid profiles.

 Key functions of estrogen in the body include: